 Use these links to find more information on celiac disease:

 Prior to 2013, Beyond Celiac offered a free continuing medical education (CME) program for physicians.
-While this program no longer offers CE credits, the information is extremely valuable.
-In fact, nearly 600 family physicians, nurse practitioners, physician assistants, gastroenterologists and other medical providers have actively participated, and more than 6,440 additional copies of the PDF version have been downloaded.
-You can still explore this course at www.CeliacCMECentral.com.
+Nearly 600 family physicians, nurse practitioners, physician assistants, gastroenterologists and other medical providers actively participated, and more than 6,440 additional copies of the PDF version were downloaded.

 Note: At the time this CME program was created, Beyond Celiac was known as the National Foundation for Celiac Awareness.
 Learn more about the name change here.